Master of Applied Science (MASc)

 - At least half of the courses used for credit must normally be Faculty of Engineering courses.

 - Graduate Safety Workshop - The Department requires all graduate students to complete the MME Safety Training course offered by the University Safety Office.
 The Safety Training is a degree requirement and must be completed by the end of the student's second registered term.
 Your supervisor is aware of this policy.
-This course has 2 parts: online and in-class.
-The online portion must be completed BEFORE attending the in-class portion.
+This course is now fully online on LEARN.
+If you have difficulties accessing this content, please contact the MME Graduate Office. (safety Course link)

 - MASc thesis